ibiyemipedro/ibiyemipedro/README.md

 An overview about me:

-- 🔭 I’m currently working on VueJS, React, Flutter, NodeJS projects using Dart JavaScript, TypeScript, PosrgresSql, MongoDB, MySQl deployed on AWS, Netlify or Digital Ocean
+- 🔭 I’m currently working on VueJS, React, Flutter, NodeJS projects using Dart, JavaScript, TypeScript, PosrgresSql, MongoDB, MySQl deployed on AWS, Netlify or Digital Ocean
 - 🌱 I’m currently learning Python with applications in Artificail Intelligence and Machine Learnings
 - 👯 I’m looking to collaborate on projects that will create value for developers and organizations.
 - 💬 Ask me about VueJS, NodeJS, JavaScript, Flutter.
 - 📫 How to reach me: ibiyemipedro@gmail.com
-- 📠 Read my write-ups on: www.ibiyemipedro.medium.com
+- 📠 Read my write-ups on: https://ibiyemipedro.medium.com/
-- 🎙 On my free time, I record the techbro podcast : www.techbro.buzzsprout.com
+- 🎙 On my free time, I record the techbro podcast : https://techbro.buzzsprout.com/
 - ⚡ Fun fact: I admire Cristiano Ronaldo for his work ethics, plus I think I'd be a navy seal in my next work cos I cancel people alot on COD